DivyaVamjangi/Crawling-Amazon/README.md

 # Scrapping and Crawling Amazon Data Using Scrapy with SQLite database.

-## Command to run the code- scrapy crawl amazon
+## Command to run the code - scrapy crawl amazon

 ### To create a .json file use command - scrapy crawl amazon -o items.json
 ### To create a .xml file use command - scrapy crawl amazon -o items.xml